dadi/api/docs/extensionApi.md

 ### app.api.use([route], handler)

-- route
+* route
-	- An optional string that limits this handler to the given path string
+	* An optional string that limits this handler to the given path string
-- handler
+* handler
-	- A function that is passed (http.IncomingMessage, http.ServerResponse, next)
+	* A function that is passed (http.IncomingMessage, http.ServerResponse, next)
-	- The first two arguments are the request and response instances that node.js creates internally, the third argument is a function that can be called to start the next middleware
+	* The first two arguments are the request and response instances that node.js creates internally, the third argument is a function that can be called to start the next middleware
-	- If next is called with anything as the first argument, the rest of your middleware and routes are skipped and your error handlers are called
+	* If next is called with anything as the first argument, the rest of your middleware and routes are skipped and your error handlers are called

 ### app.api.unuse(route or function)

-- the first argument to `unuse` is either a String or Function
+* The first argument to `unuse` is either a String or Function
-	- If it is a Function Serama will remove the Function from the middleware if it exists
+	* If it is a Function Serama will remove the Function from the middleware if it exists
-	- If the first argument is a string, it will remove that route from the middleware
+	* If the first argument is a string, it will remove that route from the middleware

 ### app.VERB(route, handler, [any number of additional handlers])

 `VERB` can be any of the http methods, e.g. `app.get`, `app.post`, `app.head`

-- route must be a path string for use with [path-to-regexp](https://github.com/component/path-to-regexp)
+* route must be a path string for use with [path-to-regexp](https://github.com/component/path-to-regexp)
-- handler is a function that recieves (req, res, next) just like the middleware declared with `.use`
+* handler is a function that recieves (req, res, next) just like the middleware declared with `.use`

 _NOTE: you can add any number of handlers, and they will be called in the order they were added_